michihodges/webpack-basics/README.md

 [02-express](https://github.com/michihodges/webpack-basics/tree/02-express) introduces the Node Package Manager which comes pre-installed with Node.js with which the packages Express.js, Body-Parser and CORS are installed to easily set up a local server.

-Checkout [02-express](https://github.com/michihodges/webpack-basics/tree/02-express) if you need to install and set up Express.</br>
 Checkout [03-webpack](https://github.com/michihodges/webpack-basics/tree/03-webpack) if you need to install and set up Webpack.</br>
 Checkout [04-webpack-entry](https://github.com/michihodges/webpack-basics/tree/04-webpack-entry) if you need to set up and test your Webpack entry.</br>
 Checkout [05-webpack-loaders](https://github.com/michihodges/webpack-basics/tree/05-webpack-loaders) if you need to set up Webpack loaders like Babel.</br>